 Grand Valley again named a green college by Princeton Review

-For the eighth year, Grand Valley State University has been named one of the country's most environmentally responsible colleges by The Princeton Review.
-The university is included in the 2017 edition of "The Princeton Review's Guide to 375 Green Colleges."
+For the ninth year in a row, Grand Valley State University has been named one of the country's most environmentally responsible colleges by The Princeton Review.
+The university is included in the 2018 edition of "The Princeton Review's Guide to 399 Green Colleges."